patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 McCulloch and Pitts introduced the idea of biologically inspired computing machines(neural networks), and later Rosenblatt proposed the percetron as the first model of learning with examples (supervised learning)\textemdash \emph{McCulloch-Pitts} model of a neuron.
 The neural model consists of a linear combiner and a hard limiter as shown in **Figure 1**.

 A single layer neural network as described above is limited to classification of linearly separable patterns .
-In practice, beacuse a one layer neural network is a limitation, we consider neural networks with than one layer\textemdash multilayer perceptrons.
+In practice, beacuse a one layer neural network is a limitation, we consider neural networks with than one layer&emdash multilayer perceptrons.
 Multilayer perceptrons are characterized by:
 * Differentiable nonlinear activation function for each neuron
 * one or more hidden layers (they are hidden from both input and output layers)